lukasoppermann/veare-pre-next/storage/app/articles/150905-api-with-dingo-and-lumen-part-1.md

 ```

 ## Configure dingo/api
-The `dingo/api` package lets you change much of its bahaviour by changing the settings via the environment variables, so open your `.env` file and add the variables described below.
+The `dingo/api` package lets you change much ofit'sbahaviour by changing the settings via the environment variables, so open your `.env` file and add the variables described below.
 The [dingo/api documentation](https://github.com/dingo/api/wiki/Configuration) is actually pretty good if you want to read more about those configurations.

 **API_STANDARDS_TREE=vnd**
 If your api is publicly available or at any point will be, use the vendor tree `vnd`.
 The personal tree `prs`, is meant for not distributed projects only.
 I recommend to always use the `vnd` tree, since it does not hurt you if your api stays private.